ryantd42/NY-Legislative-Git/2023/S3593A-2023/bill.md

   ___________

- Introduced  by Sen. HARCKHAM -- read twice and ordered printed, and when printed to be committed to the Committee on Budget and Revenue
+ Introduced  by Sen. HARCKHAM -- read twice and ordered printed, and when printed to be committed to the Committee  on  Budget  and  Revenue  -- committee  discharged,  bill amended, ordered reprinted as amended and recommitted to said committee

  AN ACT to amend the  tax  law,  in  relation  to  establishing  a  legal services  veterans  tax credit for attorneys who perform certain civil cases and services for veterans and disabled veterans

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section  1.
-Section  210-B  of the tax law is amended by adding a new subdivision 59 to read as follows:
+Section  210-B  of the tax law is amended by adding a new subdivision 60 to read as follows:
-  59. LEGAL SERVICES VETERANS TAX CREDIT.
+  60. LEGAL SERVICES VETERANS TAX CREDIT.
 (A) GENERAL.
 A TAXPAYER  SHALL BE  ALLOWED  A  CREDIT,  TO BE COMPUTED AS PROVIDED IN THIS SUBDIVISION, AGAINST THE TAX IMPOSED BY THIS ARTICLE FOR ANY ATTORNEY WHO PERFORMS  A MINIMUM  OF  FIFTY HOURS OF PRO BONO LEGAL SERVICES FOR CIVIL CASES TO A